214zzl995/subtitle-fast/README.md

 ## Configuration and models

-Configuration is merged from CLI flags, a `subtitle-fast.toml` file (if present or specified via `--config`), and platform-specific config directories.
+Configuration is merged from CLI flags (highest priority), an optional `--config` path, a `config.toml` in the current directory, and finally `config.toml` under the platform config directory (e.g. `~/.config/subtitle-fast/config.toml` on Unix).
 Paths are normalised, defaults are applied, and the resulting plan records where frames should be dumped, which OCR backend to use, and how aggressive detection should be.

-Detector tuning intentionally sticks to the two historical knobs: `--detector-target` and `--detector-delta` (or the `target` / `delta` keys under `[detection]` in `subtitle-fast.toml`).
+Detector tuning intentionally sticks to the two historical knobs: `--detector-target` and `--detector-delta` (or the `target` / `delta` keys under `[detection]` in `config.toml`).
 Every other heuristic now relies on the detector's internal defaults so behaviour stays predictable across runs.

 OCR model paths can be provided as local paths or HTTP(S)/`file://` URLs.
 Remote models are cached locally the first time they are used so subsequent runs start quickly.